-The preparation of the consolidated financial statements in accordance with IFRS, which is the YPF's Board of Directors responsibility, requires certain accounting estimates to be made and that the Board of Directors and Management make judgments when applying accounting standards.
-Areas of greater complexity or that require further judgment, or those where assumptions and estimates are significant are detailed in Note 1.d, "Accounting Estimates and Judgments".
+The preparation of the consolidated financial statements in accordance with IFRS, which is YPF's Board of Directors' responsibility, require certain accounting estimates to be made and the Board of Directors and Management to make judgments when applying accounting standards.
+Areas of greater complexity or that require further judgment, or those where assumptions and estimates are significant, are detailed in Note 1.d "Accounting Estimates and Judgments".